-Good housekeeping in the workplace
+Good housekeeping in the Workplace

-A starting point for housekeeping and cleanliness in the workplace is the setting of the housekeeping and cleanliness practises and then training the employees in those practices.
+A starting point for effective housekeeping and cleanliness in the workplace is the setting of the housekeeping and cleanliness practices and then training the employees in those practices.
 These practices are to have clear objectives which are practical and attainable.
 The practices are to comply with the regulatory norms and requirements.
 These practices are to be safe and simple so that employees are motivated to follow them.

 Good housekeeping and cleanliness practices in the workplace:

 Plan and manage an orderly storage and movement of materials from point of entry to exit.
 They include a material flow plan which ensures minimal handling.
 The plan also ensures that work areas are not used as storage areas.
 This avoids the employees moving the materials to and from work areas as needed.

 Part of the plan can include an earmarked area for different materials and frequency of material disposal from the earmarked area.
 This step at workplace results into the elimination of repeated handling of the same material and more effective use of the employee's time.
 Often, ineffective or insufficient storage planning results in materials being handled and stored in hazardous ways.
 Knowing the shop layout and the movement of materials throughout the workplace helps in planning of the work procedures.

 Employee’s OHS Training is an essential part of good housekeeping and cleanliness practice.
 Employees need to know how to work safely with the products they use.
 They also need to know how to protect other employees such as by posting signs, such as ‘wet - slippery floor’ etc. and reporting any unusual conditions.